EYES WIDE SHUT ANALYSIS - PART THREE

 c.1500 (implied in socially), "characterized by friendliness or geniality," also "allied, associated," from M.Fr. social (14c.), from L. socialis "united, living with others," from socius "companion," probably originally "follower," and related to sequi "to follow" (cf. O.E. secg, O.N. seggr "companion," which seem to have been formed on the same notion; see sequel).
 Meaning "living or liking to live with others, disposed to friendly intercourse" is attested from 1729.
 Meaning "pertaining to society as a natural condition of human life" first attested 1695, in Locke.

 Bill had just had a rather harrowing encounter with the college Yalies.
-Then Domino, who lives next to the Lotto store (indeed the Lotto store is apartment 2, apartment 2 not existing, a door from Domino's apartment even leading into it) takes Bill in with the offer that is nicer in there than on the street.
-The story is one of prostitution but we have more going on underneath of Domino, at this point, seeming to give Bill a nice and friendly haven.
+Then Domino, who lives next to the Lotto store (indeed the Lotto store is apartment 2, apartment 2 not existing, a door from Domino's apartment even leading into it) takes Bill in with the offer that it is nicer in there than on the street.
+The story is one of prostitution but we have more going on.

 But another thing to consider is that Chris Isaak's "Baby did a Bad Thing" came off the album "Forever Blue" which also had the song "Shadows in a Mirror".
 The lyrics have two lovers who have split up, one hoping that they will get together again, but the shadows in a mirror tell the person they're wrong and that they are instead finished.